toptalhook/NFT-Minting/README.md

 - `yarn lint` to lint everything.
 - `yarn node:start` to start a Hardhat node on `localhost`.
 - `yarn node:run <path>` to run a script at the given path on `localhost`.
+- `yarn deploy` to deploy contract to Mumbai testnet.
+- `yarn verify` to verify contract which is deployed to Mumbai testnet.
+Before it, you should update deployed contract address with recent one.

 ## Formatting & Linting